cameliapitsilis-lgtm/cart253/variation-jam/README.md

 > - The golden & purple prophecies from the greek oracle mode was made by the handsomeunicorn from thehandsomeunicorn.itch.io :https://handsomeunicorn.itch.io/fireball-sprite

+> - The crown from the western fairytale mode was made by the Dino Pixel from dinopixel.com :https://dinopixel.com/crown-pixel-art-29971

 > - A lot of the code was taken or inspired by Pippin Barr from https://pippinbarr.com/cart253